DCC-EX/mkdocs-test/docs/products/ex-fastclock/01-overview.md

 EX-FastClock is a standalone adjustable speed clock built using an additional Arduino Uno microcontroller and a plug-in shield type TFT touch screen.
 The commands built into the DCC_EX Command Station make it possible to also integrate an existing microcontroller based fast clock.

+Note: if you only want a real-time clock to make things happen at certain times of day, then the [DS1307](?DS1307) is a simpler/cheaper alternative.

 ## Background

 This project is based on a project originally written by Jim Gifford (Hallet Cove Southern) in June 2017.
 This project used a 32 x 8 LED matrix to display the time and was controlled by a number of pushbuttons.